 This report accounts for 123 state agencies.
 Agencies were provided with reporting instructions and access to the electronic reporting database; no training session was conducted this year.
 The table on the following page summarizes the reporting status of these agencies.
+The report references the Oregon Student Assistance Commission in the text and tables.
+Legislation changed the name of the agency to the Office of Student Access and Completion as of July 1, 2014.
+The name change will be reflected in the 2015 fiscal year report.

-Summary of Agency Reporting June 30, 2013
+Summary of Agency Reporting June 30, 2014

-Number Percentage
+Number %

-Agencies reporting no accounts 49 40%
+Agencies reporting no accounts 56 46%

-Agencies reporting active accounts 60 49%
+Agencies reporting active accounts 53 43%

 Exempt agencies not reporting 14 11%

 Agencies that did not report 0 0%

 Total 123 100%